Acts 20 Lesson

 FISHING WHERE THE FISH ARE

-In this parable, Jesus compares evangelism to planting seeds.
+In these verses, Jesus compares evangelism to planting seeds.

 HANDLING REJECTION